sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I added the `head` element and the relevant metadata for the product details page as well as some url constructors that were needed in order to eliminate hardcoded url paths from the codebase.

 I also changed `/pages/Main` to `/pages/main`.
 Little fun tip: git does not detect changes in capitalization.
 In order to force an update I first changed `/pages/Main` to `/pages/main_`, then commited the change and immediately after removed the underscore, so the end result was `/pages/main`.

+## 30 September 2021

+I extracted the main body of my product details page in a separate file, much like what I did with the landing page.
+This way I can have my `.page.tsx` files be simple components that call next functions like `getStaticProps` and immediately pass them to the actual component that I want to render.
+This also means the main component is now easier to test since the outer logic layer has been removed from it.